gy65896/LVENet/README.md

 **Figure 2.
 The flowchart of our proposed low-visibility enhancement network (LVENet).
 The DS-Conv and DS-DConv represent depthwise separable convolution and depthwise separable deconvolution, respectively.**

 ![Fig  3](https://user-images.githubusercontent.com/48637474/135223081-ce2cbf0b-8be1-46b1-8922-c1a9b37fbbb1.png)
-**Usage case of traditional convolution and depthwise separable convolution.**
+**Figure 3.
+Usage case of traditional convolution and depthwise separable convolution.**

 ## 4. Testing
 This code contains two modes, i.e., synthetic and real-world enhancement.